Mitchelstown: Co-operative

+Today Mitchelstown is home to Kerrygold Park, a €40 million butter production and packing facility supplying the Kerrygold butter brand worldwide.

 Transport

 Road

-Road transport dominates in Mitchelstown.
-The town is situated close to the M8 Dublin to Cork motorway, which runs to the east and can be accessed from Junctions 12 and 13.
+Mitchelstown is situated close to the M8 Dublin to Cork motorway, which runs to the east and can be accessed from Junctions 12 and 13.

-A relief road located to the west of the town serves to filter N73 traffic towards Mallow and R513 traffic towards Limerick.
-The construction of the relief road to the west and north, and its connection in 2009 to the M8 to the east of Mitchelstown means that the town has become the smallest in Ireland to have a full 360-degree ring road.
+A relief road, located to the west of the town, serves to filter N73 traffic towards Mallow and R513 traffic towards Limerick.
+The construction of the relief road to the west and north, and its connection in 2009 to the M8 to the east of Mitchelstown, means that the town has become the smallest in Ireland to have a full 360-degree ring road.
 Prior to the opening of the relief road in 2006, the N8 ran through Mitchelstown itself, seriously congesting the main street.
 The R665 road connects Mitchelstown to Clonmel, while the former N8 now redesignated as the R639 provides an alternative route from Mitchelstown to Cork, Fermoy and Cahir.

 Bus

-Bus Éireann runs frequent intercity services through the town providing a service to both Dublin and Cork.
+Bus Éireann runs intercity services through the town providing a service to both Dublin and Cork.
+Since late 2022, there is an expanded bus service between the town and Limerick city, which serves several intermediate towns and villages.

 Rail

-Mitchelstown railway station opened on 23 March 1891, closed to passenger and goods traffic on 27 January 1947 and closed on 1 December 1953.
+Mitchelstown railway station opened on 23 March 1891, closed to passenger and goods traffic on 27 January 1947, and closed on 1 December 1953.

-Air

-The nearest airport is Cork Airport, which is 57 km away.

 Mitchelstown caves

 The Mitchelstown Caves are limestone caves located near the R639, between Mitchelstown and Cahir.
 One cave, Mitchelstown Cave itself, is privately owned and has been developed as a show cave, with a number of caverns open to the public through a guided tour.
 Some of the speleothems are noteworthy including the Tower of Babel formation.
-Various other stalactites, stalagmites and rock formations are also named and famous for their unique and impressive structures.
+Various other stalactites, stalagmites and rock formations are also named for their unique structures.